nhantrichuyenanh/WIP-YT-Profile-Card-Info/README.md

 The badge system highlights
-users with special recognition, such as long-term subscribers, top contributors, or other community achievements.
-This context can inform how users interpret and respond to comments, particularly in determining whether feedback comes from engaged community members versus casual observers.
+user with special recognition, such as long-term subscribers, top contributors, or other community achievements.
+This context can inform how user interpret and respond to comments, particularly in determining whether feedback comes from engaged community members versus casual observers.